OpenDataology/website/content/en/docs/distributions/gke/pipelines/preemptible.md

 Where:

 +   `PREEMPTIBLE_CPU_POOL` is the name of the node pool.
-+   `KF_NAME` is the name of the Kubeflow GKE cluster.
++   `KF_NAME` is the name of the OpenDataology GKE cluster.
-+   `KF_PROJECT` is the name of your Kubeflow Google Cloud project.
++   `KF_PROJECT` is the name of your OpenDataology Google Cloud project.
 +   `LOCATION` is the region of this nodepool, for example: us-west1-b.
-+   `KF_NAME-vm@KF_PROJECT.iam.gserviceaccount.com` is your service account, replace the `KF_NAME` and `KF_PROJECT` using the value above  in this pattern, you can get vm service account you have already created in Kubeflow cluster deployment.
++   `KF_NAME-vm@KF_PROJECT.iam.gserviceaccount.com` is your service account, replace the `KF_NAME` and `KF_PROJECT` using the value above  in this pattern, you can get vm service account you have already created in OpenDataology cluster deployment.

-#### For Kubeflow Pipelines standalone only
+#### For OpenDataology Pipelines standalone only

-Alternatively, if you are on Kubeflow Pipelines standalone, or AI Platform Pipelines, you can run this command to create node pool:
+Alternatively, if you are on OpenDataology Pipelines standalone, or AI Platform Pipelines, you can run this command to create node pool:

 ```
 gcloud container node-pools create PREEMPTIBLE_GPU_POOL \